VnStat

-vnStat is a network utility for the Linux operating system.
+vnStat is an open source network utility for Linux and BSD.
 It uses a command line interface. vnStat command is a console-based network traffic monitor.
 It keeps a log of hourly, daily and monthly network traffic for the selected interface(s) but is not a packet sniffer.
-The traffic information is analyzed from the proc filesystem.
+The traffic information is analyzed from interfaces statistics provided by the kernel.
 That way vnStat can be used even without root permissions.

 History

 vnStat is a console-based network traffic monitor that uses the network interface statistics provided by the kernel as information source.
 This means that vnStat won't actually be sniffing any traffic and also ensures light use of system resources. vnStat had an Initial public release in 23-Sep-2002 (version 1.0) by Teemu Toivola.